 If you don’t want want to risk it, and I wouldn’t blame you, leave the carpet in place and read the next section on how to protect your carpet.

 You really don’t want to get paint on your carpet.
 It’s not a good look.
-If you must paint the skirting board without removing the carpet, use low tack adhesive film placed as close to the skirting as possible.
-This protects the carpet, but could still leave a tiny gap between its edge and your skirting.
+If you must paint skirting boards with the carpet down, use masking tape to protect it.

 Sanding the skirting board